 The first event I spoke at was an Annual Conference on Insights Discovery Personality Profiling, to 80 people for 90 minutes and my goals for the talk were:

 The second Conference I presented at, was 200 women, for just 15 minutes and yet we still got a “how” exercise in!.

-Doing exercises and/or breakouts are excellent for the “How” section and are a great way at getting people engaged in the subject.
-But in addition to a lack of experience or confidence the other challenge with the “How” section is it can be time consuming, especially with larger audiences.
+Doing exercises and/or breakouts are excellent for the “How” section and are a great way of getting people engaged in the subject.
+But in addition to a lack of experience or confidence, the other challenge with the “How” section is it can be time-consuming, especially with larger audiences.
 But if you like me, are convinced of the importance of the “How” and want to know how you can effectively manage breakout groups and exercises with larger audiences – without chaos ensuing, look out for Part 2 in this Blog series.